georgebrata/personal-website/README.md

 ```

-For detailed explanation on how things work, check out the [Nuxt.js documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out the [Nuxt.js documentation here](https://nuxtjs.org).

 ## Spacial Thanks to